Two Foes to Be Destroyed

 the intelligence of the intelligent I will frustrate.”
 (NIV)

 The wisdom and intelligence of God, meaning the gospel, represented by Heshbon, was unavailable to Israel.
 The spirit of Antichrist is that which denies the Son (1 John 4:3).
-Sihon’s defeat of Heshbon looked to Antichrist’s defeat over Israel.
+Sihon’s defeat of Heshbon looked to Antichrist’s defeat by Israel.
 The sons were fugitives, and the daughters were captives to Sihon.

 But, in Israel’s calling out to Christ came the return of Christ and the destruction of Antichrist.
 The supposed wisdom of the wise was destroyed.
 That is why the land is said to be laid waste “as far as Dibon … as far as Nophah, which reaches to Medeba.”
 Dibon means “Pining.”
 Nophah signifies “Windy Place.”
 Medeba, means “Waters of Rest.”